Rurouni/MassiveOnlineUniversalServerEngine/README.md

 	+ `Task<ReplyType>` if we want to get something back
 	+ `Task`  if  you just want to wait for completion on other side
 	+ `void` for one way non-async methods only(use with care as received message is recycled immediately upon control returns to proxy),
-+ each Actor and C2SPeer has own logical fiber, with blocking chunks fired in thread pool
++ each Actor and S2CPeer has own logical fiber, with blocking chunks fired in thread pool
 + each net contract method could be attributed with such lock levels:
 	+ None : processing happens on thread where net receive came
-	+ Read : processing in thread pool simultaniously with other Read operations
+	+ Read : processing via peer or actor fiber in thread pool simultaniously with other Read operations
-	+ Write : no other operations would be processed until this one finishes (including all async cont)
+	+ Write : processing via peer or actor fiber, no other operations would be processed until this one finishes (including all async cont)

 ##Planned